dannyirwin/phase-2-group-project/README.md

 ### Set up your backend

 This app will work as intended without setting up a backend.
-If you don't need to worry about keeping persistent data, you can skip this ste.
+If you don't need to worry about keeping persistent data, you can skip this step.

 The save color palette data is stored in the `db.json` file and uses jason-serve as a simple backend.
 To use this file, if you don't already have json-server